-Students must earn a C- or better in each UTeach course.
+Students must earn a grade of C- or better in all courses counting toward certification.

 Per College of Natural Sciences policy, students may take a UTeach course only two times.
 This policy applies to Research Methods regardless of whether a student takes BIO, CH, or PHY.
 Students may attempt Apprentice Teaching only once.
 A second attempt at Apprentice Teaching requires a petition.